ARJUNRAGHUNANDANAN/GoogleCloudSkillsBoost-ProfileScraper/README.md

 I have no plans regarding this.
 This project is released with no specific license.

 You are free to use and modify it as needed for personal use and for use in cloud study jam events.

+I would love to see if you star the project or credit me if you use the code.

 Using the script for malicious web scraping should not be done and I do not take  responsibility for any malicious bulk web scraping.